amod26/CreatingAppsOnPython/Django/README.md

 ``` $ python -m pip install Django ```

-Creating 2 apps with Django
+We will be Creating 2 apps with Django
 - Hello
 - Todo